aperson31415/informatics/!ORAC Userscript/README.md

 - Organises problems into more tags (i.e. starter problems)
 - Allows for custom tagging / bookmarking of problems
 - Adds some small style changes
-- Adds approximations of difficulty for problems, by solve count
+- Adds approximations of difficulty for problems, by solve count (Mostly accurate, but some problems over/underestimated bcuz some have official editorials, some are usually hidden (so are rated super high but not that hard))

 Right now, the order of tags is very specific (i might add detection if someone has unlocked seln).

-By the way, you need tampermonkey for this script to work well (now fully dependent on tampermonkey :( because using tampermonkey specific storage functions).
+By the way, you **need tampermonkey** for this script to work well (now fully dependent on tampermonkey :( because using tampermonkey specific storage functions).
 You can adapt this, it's probably kinda easy.